Previous dayMarch 25, 2026Next day

 7.1 km---✓ ReviewedUSGS →

-A magnitude 2.4 seismic event took place 92 km SSE of Sand Point, Alaska on March 25, 2026 at 18:37 UTC.
-It arrived roughly 11 hours after a larger magnitude 2.6 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The event originated approximately 7.1 km below the surface, classifying it as shallow crustal.
-The epicenter is at 54.540°, -160.110°.
+On March 25, 2026, worldwide seismic activity registered a magnitude 2.4 earthquake 92 km SSE of Sand Point, Alaska at 18:37 UTC.
+Coming 11 hours after a magnitude 2.6 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+This was a shallow crustal earthquake, focused at 7.1 km depth.
+Coordinates: 54.540°, -160.110°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25